 AMTRA RAMA(SQP) Continuing Professional Development (CPD)

-All AMTRA RAMAs are required to undertake Continuing Professional Development.
+All AMTRA RAMAs (SQPs) are required to undertake Continuing Professional Development.
 The amount of CPD required depends on the type of RAMA and on when the RAMA qualified.
-With the exception of small amounts of personal study, all CPD must be accredited by AMTRA in advance.
 AMTRA will keep a record of CPD points accumulated by RAMAs, and those not achieving the required minimum will not be able to renew their RAMA registration unless they pass a fresh exam.

 Frequently Asked Questions about The AMTRA CPD Scheme